Our free membership, business.com+, takes the pain out of choosing new business services.

 Send an email or message to the creator to offer them the chance to review and then share their honest opinion about your product.
 Their audience appreciates their style and method of delivery so resist the urge to insert yourself in the editorial or production process for the blog or video.

 There is no guarantee, of course, that their review will be favorable.
-Either way, make sure that you’re available to interact with people who read the blog or watch the video to answer their questions about your product.
-If the review is positive, you may wish to consider using some or all of the article or video in your marketing campaigns.
+Either way, make sure you’re available to interact with people who read the blog or watch the video to answer their questions about your product.
+If the review is positive, you may wish to consider using some or all of it in your marketing campaigns.

-Brand communities are growing in popularity and are a highly reliable source of UGC for your company.
+Brand communities are growing in popularity and are a highly reliable source of user-generated content for your company.

 Run polls, competitions and other incentives to encourage increased participation and discussion between members to reinforce the feeling of community among your client base.
 Ask members to get involved in designing your next product or advertising campaign to increase the sense of belonging and brand loyalty.